gabormay/esp-thermometer/README.md

 The objective of this project is to create a really inexpensive internet enabled thermometer to be able to monitor a room's temperature remotely.

+>
+> This is still work in progress.
+Please check back later.
+>

   ![Completed project photo](img/final.jpg)

 # Main components